stephanIOA/suite/performance/network/initial-request-took-longer-than-1-second-to-load.md

 Slow response times increase page abandonment with the average user only waiting 6-10 seconds before leaving a site.
 Response times of less than 1 second feels instantaneous to the user, while in the range of 1 second a user maintains his/her thought process.
 Anywhere from 6 seconds and longer, the user loses patience with the site and will abandon it.

+The error could present itself by simply having a slow website due to application code.
+Or just a slow connection to the server overall.
+Which could indicate that your link is saturated and it's time to upgrade to a bigger or more servers to handle the traffic.
+Shared hosting is a common problem here.

 # How do I fix this ?

 * Enable Gzip compression